Griffin Applied Economics Incubator

 The Griffin Applied Economics Incubator aims to elevate the status of the University of Chicago as a hub for generating key initiatives that drive broad-based thought and policy changes.
 Each academic year, the Incubator is dedicated to a specific topic of importance to society that stands to benefit from focused research attention and ideation.
 Scholars from all disciplines, as well as practitioners and policy makers are engaged in the Incubator’s activities.

-The Incubator encourages and produces a wide range of publications, including journal articles, opinion columns, and books, ensuring that the ideas generated by its participants reach a broad and diverse audience.
+The Incubator will generate a range of publications, including journal articles, opinion pieces, and books, ensuring that the ideas generated by its participants reach fellow scholars, policymakers, and members of the public.

 News + Announcements

 The Causal Inference Student Conference is now accepting applications.
 View the Call for Papers here.
 (Application deadline November 30).